cloudFPGA/cFp_HelloKale/reg/README.md

 cloudFPGA Regression
 ====================

-A regression is a suite of functional verification tests executed against the cFp_Flash project.
+A regression is a suite of functional verification tests executed against the cFp_HelloKale project.
 Such a regression is typically called by a Jenkins server during the software development process.

 A regression is executed by calling a shell script such as:
-  - `run_main.sh` which performs a '_build monolithic_' of the FPGA followed by a RTL/CO-SIMULATION of the HLS-based IP cores.
+  - `run_main.sh` which performs a '_build monolithic_' of the FPGA followed by a RTL/CO-SIMULATION
+     of the HLS-based IP cores.

 **Warning**
-The above scripts must be executed from the cFp_Flash root directory which must be defined ahead with the _$cFpFlashRootDir_ variable.
+The above scripts must be executed from the cFp_HelloKale root directory which must be defined ahead with the _$cFpHelloKaleRootDir_ variable.
 Any other environment variable must also be sourced beforehand.

 **Example**
-The main cFp_Flash regression script can be called as follows:
+The main cFp_HelloKale regression script can be called as follows:

 ```
 source /tools/Xilinx/Vivado/2017.4/settings64.sh

 echo $PWD
-export cFpFlashRootDir=$PWD
+export cFpHelloKaleRootDir=$PWD

-$cFpFlashRootDir/reg/run_main.sh
+$cFpHelloKaleRootDir/reg/run_main.sh
 ```

 **About the _run_main_ script**
 The `run_main.sh` script is the main entry point for running a regression.
 It sets all necessary cF-environment variables, like a typical `env/setenv.sh` script would do.
 Next, if other scripts are to be run, they are expected to be called by `run_main.sh`.